 From oyster soup to oyster chowder

 When Paul made his oyster soup, he hadn’t bothered to thicken either with a roux or cream, so I wanted to figure out how to thicken the oyster soup while keeping it both gluten free and dairy free.
 I decided to try two methods in my easy oyster chowder recipe.
 Maybe this was overkill, but it worked out nicely to thicken the oyster soup into a creamy oyster chowder that was both gluten and dairy free.

-First, I added cooked rice to rice milk, heated it up, and then used an immersion blender to create a super thick rice milk broth.
 Second, I cooked up a roux with an all purpose gluten free flour and a non-dairy buttery spread.
 While this served to further thicken the chowder and give it a velvety finish, it also added a lot of buttery flavor to the stew.
 If you’re used to making a roux with regular flour and butter, don’t expect a gluten free flour and buttery spread roux to brown.
 It just won’t.
 If you wait around, it’ll just start getting crusty and burnt.

 About the oysters.
 I used canned whole oysters and was pleasantly surprised of their excellent quality.
 The oyster liquor tasted great and the oysters themselves were plump and fresh smelling.

 I did find fresh (dressed) oysters at one of my grocery stores, but I’m always a bit weary of grocery store seafood.
 Plus, eight ounces of (dressed) oysters were $6 versus $2.49 for the cans.
 I don’t want to assume you have access to fresh oysters or the budget to purchase them.